dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/README.md

 # What's new in UFT One Azure DevOps extension - version 23.4
 ##### Release date: October 2023
 This version includes the following minor changes:
-- Company Name rebranding
-  Micro Focus is now OpenText
+- Company Name rebranding: Micro Focus is now OpenText
-- Digital Lab renaming
-  UFT Mobile / Mobile Center is now Digital Lab
+- Digital Lab renaming: UFT Mobile / Mobile Center is now Digital Lab
 - Add/Update Copyright and License Terms

 # What's new in UFT One Azure DevOps extension - version 5.*